-NOPR: Cybersecurity Incentives (RM21-3)
+• NOPR: Cybersecurity Incentives (RM21-3)

-On December 17, 2020, the FERC issued a NOPR105 proposing to establish rules for incentive-based rate treatments for voluntary cybersecurity investments by a public utility for or in connection with the transmission or sale of electric energy subject to the jurisdiction of the Commission, and rates or practices affecting or pertaining to such rates for the purpose of ensuring the reliability of the Bulk-Power System.
-Comments on the Cyber security Incentives NOPR are due on or before April 6, 2021; reply comments, May 6, 2021.106 Thus far, comments have been submitted jointly by aDolus Inc., Fortress Information Security, GMO GlobalSign Inc., Ion Channel, ReFirm Labs and Reliable Energy Analytics LLC; and George Cotter, Esq.
+On December 17, 2020, the FERC issued a NOPR80 proposing to establish rules for incentive-based rate treatment for voluntary cybersecurity investments by a public utility for or in connection with the transmission or sale of electric energy subject to FERC jurisdiction, and rates or practices affecting or pertaining to such rates for the purpose of ensuring the reliability of the Bulk-Power System ("BPS").
+Comments on the Cyber security Incentives NOPR are due on or before April 6, 2021; reply comments, May 6, 2021.81 Thus far, comments have been submitted jointly by aDolus Inc., Bureau of Reclamation, Fortress Information Security, GMO GlobalSign Inc., Ion Channel, ReFirm Labs and Reliable Energy Analytics LLC; and George Cotter, Esq.